Continental Cordwood Conference 2011

 • Cob and cordwood on the west section

-Cliff Shockey demonstrating the double wall technique, while rocking his pink shirt and yellow gloves.
+Cliff Shockey demonstrates the double wall technique while rocking his pink shirt and yellow gloves.

 Bottle ends were placed in the walls, along with stones, dimensional lumber and a metal bottle-end with the initials of each participant hand-stamped.
 Three days of building, discussion and conversation produced a cohesive team that enjoyed working and learning together.